valeratrades/todo/.0/valera_lib/main.md

 It is queries who hold the method for extracting the fields from each request

+### Progress Bar
+Will have tracking of the progress of every query (in its initial form) eventually; but the output will be thrown into a tui, exactly the same as pacman does it.

 # Path
 ## Current
 TradesParams // struct with String and Timestamp